uzanenis/uzanenis/README.md

 * ✉️  You can contact me at [uzanenis@outlook.com](mailto:uzanenis@outlook.com)
 * 🚀  I'm currently working on [Feux](http://feux.digital/)
 * 🧠  I'm learning GraphQL, React Native and Node.js
-* 🤝  I'm open to collaborating on React Native projects
+* 🤝  I'm open to collaborating on ...

 ### Skills